StevenClontz/PreTeXt-website/site/pages/gallery.md

-Title: Gallery and Catalog of PreTeXt Projects
+title: Gallery and Catalog of PreTeXt Projects
 URL:
 save_as: gallery.html